RobertTalbert/discretecs/MTH225-Winter2025/assignments/Core Target mini exam solutions.md

 10. Therefore, by the principle of mathematical induction, $6n + 6 < 2^n$ for all integers $n \geq 6$.
 (Principle of mathematical induction)

+### Notes

+- Several submissions included the quantifier on the predicate and just said the predicate was the entire statement "For all integers $n \geq 6$, $6n + 6 < 2^n$. " This is incorrect because that statement is not a predicate: It is a predicate all of whose free variables have been quantified, so it's a proposition now.

 ## Learning Target 11

 >(**CORE**) I can find the union, intersection, Cartesian product, and difference of two sets; the complement of a set; and the cardinality of a finite set.